Skip to main content

 Standardization

 First, data from all sources is standardized to a common format.
-This is necessary to simplify processing and enable deduplication across sources.
+This is necessary to simplify processing and enable matching across sources.
 Sources which do not support certain fields common to other sources are marked as having missing values.

 Field Merging

-Within each duplicate profile group that represents a single person’s “master” profile, we then need to merge the data for each field from multiple source profiles.
+Within each profile group that represents a single person’s “master” profile, we then need to merge the data for each field from multiple source profiles.
 We use customized similarity functions for each field to determine if a location, job, or degree is a duplicate of one already seen, then merge them together into a single sequence per master profile.

 Normalization